Increasing contraceptive access, one health center at a time.

 THE NEED FOR THE fAMILY PLANNING ELEVATED CONTRACEPTIVE ACCESS PROGRAM (FPE CAP)

-To support this large anticipated increase in coverage and demand for services, Family Planning Elevated will partner with existing health centers to train clinicians and staff on comprehensive contraceptive care, as well as build health center capacity to provide contraceptive counseling and services without cost barriers to uninsured patients who do not currently qualify for Medicaid (101% - 250% FPL).
+To support this large anticipated increase in coverage and demand for services, the Family Planning Elevated Contraceptive Access Program is partnering with health centers across the state to train clinicians and staff on comprehensive contraceptive care, as well as build health center capacity to provide contraceptive counseling and services without cost barriers to uninsured and underinsured patients who do not qualify for Medicaid.

 who is eligible to apply?